 The Army Motors Across America - The Tale of the First Transcontinental Motor Convoy (a road trip)

-I think I have mentioned that I want to do a "Great American Road-Trip" before, and still, despite the logistical challenges, I plan to take one.
+I think I have mentioned that I want to do a "Great American Road Trip" before, and still, despite the logistical challenges, I plan to take one.

 While thinking about (pre-planning?) my road trip, I wondered where the idea of a cross-American road trip came from.

-As it turns out, one of the first American road trips was made in 1919 by the U.S. Army.
+One of the first American road trips was made in 1919 by the U.S. Army.

 The convoy made it to the outskirts of D.C. before suffering the first of its many mechanical issues.